bmds-researchsoftware/docker-rails-example/README.md

 	created when the db service starts and is owned by root.

-	9. Notice that volume associated with the web service is dockerrailsexample_myapp_web_volume, and is located in /var/lib/docker/volumes.
+	9. Notice that volume associated with the web service is myapp_web_volume, and is located in /var/lib/docker/volumes.
 To inspect the volume use
-		$ docker inspect dockerrailsexample_myapp_web_volume.
+		$ docker inspect myapp_web_volume.

+## Alternative Usage
+	1. In emacs you can do the following
+	   - M-x compile
+	   - docker-compose up --no-color --remove-orphans

-	10. You can start the web service interactively by
+	2. You can start the web service interactively by
 		- replacing the command in the docker-compose.yml file with
 			command: /bin/bash
 		- typing